-Patients receiving hospice care are not required to have an Advance Directive, but we strongly recommend it.
+Patients receiving hospice care are not required to have advance directives, but we strongly recommend it.

-We firmly believe it our patients have the right to choose the type of care they want to receive.
-For more information on Advance Directives or to ask about questions or concerns, please talk with your Hospice Team nurse or social worker.
+The MDPOA is especially important because it names the person who will speak for you if you cannot speak for yourself.
+In Colorado, there is no person who automatically does this for you.
+Choosing your own Healthcare Agent is the best way to have a say in your healthcare decisions.
+We firmly believe that our patients have the right to choose the type of care they want to receive.
+For more information on advance care planning or to ask about questions or concerns, please talk with your TRU Hospice team nurse or social worker.